ivorscott/blog2/content/posts/2020-01-08-full-stack-go-and-react-development-with-docker.md

 Add the following:

 ```
-# 1. FROM sets the baseImage to use for subsequent instructions.
+# 1. FROM sets the baseImage to use for subsequent instructions
 # Use the Golang image as the base stage of a multi-stage routine
 FROM golang:1.13.5 as base